Dimyati Natakusumah: Early life and education

-Career
+Early political career

 Natakusumah had a background in business, and he was the head of West Java's young entrepreneurs' association (HIPMI) between 1995 and 2000.

+Regent of Pandeglang

 In 2000, he was elected as the regent of Pandeglang, with the support of PDI-P and PPP, the latter of which he was a member of.
 He was reelected in 2005 for his second term.

 While regent, Natakusumah issued a decision which was to mandate the separation of male and female students at high schools, intended to minimize sexual encounters between the teenagers.
 He also enforced an alcohol ban and funded some free services and public buildings.

+House of Representatives

+First term (2009–2014)

 He later ran as a legislator in the 2009 Indonesian legislative election in Banten's 1st electoral district with the United Development Party (PPP) and won a seat, becoming part of its third commission and also holding the post of deputy chairman of its legislation committee.
 Later in 2009, he was arrested by the Banten Attorney for alleged bribery he committed in 2006.
 He was found not guilty by Pandeglang's State Court in 2010.

 In July 2014, Natakusumah was appointed and sworn in as Deputy Speaker for the People's Consultative Assembly, replacing Lukman Hakim Saifuddin who became the Minister of Religious Affairs.

+Second term (2014–2018)

 Natakusumah won reelection in the 2014 election, winning 68,353 votes in Jakarta's 3rd electoral district.
 During a schism in PPP, he sided with Djan Faridz's faction and was named secretary general there, though he moved parties to the Prosperous Justice Party (PKS) in late 2017.
 Due to this, PPP replaced him in the council with Abdul Aziz.

+Third term (2019–2024)

 He ran in the 2019 legislative election under PKS from Banten's 1st electoral district, and was elected back into the legislature.
+However, he was not elected in 2024.